zeitgitter/git-timestamp/doc/Cryptography.md

 Therefore, the PGP Timestamper is still a source of assurance, but should not be used as the only means of cross-assurance.
-Instead, publication and/or `igitt` cross-timestamping should be used as an additional means of assurance.
+Instead, publication and/or `zeitgitter` cross-timestamping should be used as an additional means of assurance.

 ## Some signing speeds

 Here are some signing speeds showing the average run time over 10 *sequential* runs of `gpg --sign` of a 40-byte input file.
 For each test, the longest keys offered by `gpg --expert --full-gen-key` were used.
-Shorter keys will be faster, `igitt` will also take advantage of multiple cores.
+Shorter keys will be faster, `zeitgitter` will also take advantage of multiple cores.

 | Processor (single run)           | dsa3072 | rsa4096 | ed25519 | nistp521 | bpP512r1 | secp256k1 |
 | ---------------------------------| -------:| -------:| -------:| --------:| --------:| ---------:|